spaceninja/dnd-adventures/src/adventures/history-channel/deck-6.md

 Above the elevator door, the Traffic Control Booth juts out, with angled glass walls giving a view of the entire bay.
 There is a small lift that can be used to access the booth, though it’s locked right now, and the booth is empty due to the flight lockdown.

-If the characters gain entrance, there is a chance they could lift the lockdown.
-The control booth has the power to override in case of emergency.
-Given some time to review the control board, if the characters succeed on a DC 25 Intelligence check, they can lift the lockdown.
+If the characters gain entrance, there is a chance they could lift the lockdown, which the control booth has the power to override in case of emergency.
+Given at least 10 minutes to review the control board, if a character succeeds on a DC 25 Intelligence check, they can lift the lockdown.

 ### Docking Hatches

-The six docking hatches are oversized airlocks designed to allow access to docked shuttles.
-They are all sealed from the inside due to the flight lockdown (though for safety reasons, they can always be opened from the outside).
+The six docking hatches are oversized airlocks designed to allow access to shuttles.
+They are all sealed from the inside due to the flight lockdown, though for safety reasons, they can always be opened from the outside.

 ### Docked Shuttle